Breaking Down NFPA 1582 Requirements - Worksite Medical®

 Bringing it All Together

-There are over one million firefighters in the United States and, over half of them serve as volunteers.
-Each day these brave men and women risk their lives to keep their communities safe, and it’s time to focus on doing the same for them.
+There exist over one million firefighters in the United States, with more than half of them serving as volunteers.
+Each day, these brave men and women risk their lives to keep their communities safe, and it’s time to focus on doing the same for them.

 To do our part with NFPA 1582 medical testing, Worksite Medical can complete all firefighter physicals and respirator fit tests at your department.
 We also bring the entire clinic to you, when you need it, whether it’s during one of your monthly meetings or on a weekend when everyone is available.